LDNGuide

 SevenRooms logo

 The downfall of many bakeries in London is the poky seating.
 But not at Toklas.
 This Aldwych bakery is spacious and calming, with a display of sweet and savoury pastries—pistachio cream laminated brioche, ham and cheese pain suisse, and classic pain au chocolat.
-But one of our favourite things is the strecci.
+But our favourite thing is the strecci.
 A Roman-style pizza slice topped with excellent combinations like leek and crème fraîche, or potato and olive tapenade.
-We’d recommend taking a seat in their cafe to eat it.
-If you stick around long enough, you can get one of their hefty sourdough sandwiches for lunch.
+Take a seat in their cafe to eat it and stick around to get one of their hefty sourdough sandwiches for lunch.

 Walking through Russell Square without popping into this neighbourhood bakery for a flaky sausage roll is unforgivable in our books.
 A popular spot with locals—and anyone who’s fond of golden pastries and cinnamon buns the size of a mini basketball—it’s open from early morning until 3pm most days.
 Grab a latte, a spinach and feta-stuffed pastry that you can scoff on one of the benches out front, and a carrot cake loaf for your mid-afternoon snack (trust us, future you will appreciate it).
 Just know that if you arrive after 2pm they might be sold out.